Leonidas Palaskas

-Leonidas Palaskas (Λεωνίδας Παλάσκας, 1819 – 14 January 1880) was a distinguished Greek naval officer who served in the French and in the Greek navies, as well as publishing a number of scientific studies.
+Leonidas Palaskas (Λεωνίδας Παλάσκας, 1819 – 14 January 1880) was a Greek naval officer who served in the French and in the Greek navies, as well as publishing a number of scientific studies.

 Life

 Leonidas Palaskas was born in Ioannina in 1819, the son of the chieftain Christos Palaskas.
 His father was killed in 1822 during the Greek War of Independence, and Palaskas came under the protection of Ioannis Kolettis, who with the aid of the Philhellenic Committee of Paris sent him to France for studies.
 In 1833, through the intervention of Kolettis—now ambassador of the independent Kingdom of Greece to France—and King Louis-Philippe, Palaskas was enrolled in the newly established French Naval Academy at Brest.
 After graduating from the academy, he was commissioned as a naval officer in the French Navy.
 He distinguished himself for his education and scientific pursuits, participating in a circumnavigation of the Earth by a French warship.
 By 1844, he had reached the rank of Lieutenant, when he returned to Greece at the invitation of Kolettis, now Prime Minister.